DeveloperZeeshu/URL-Shortener/README.md

-# 🔗 URL Shortener – Node.js (with Custom Codes)
+# 🔗 URL Shortener – Express.js (with Custom Short Codes)

-A minimal URL shortener built using plain **Node.js** (no frameworks).
+A functional URL shortener app built using **Node.js + Express.js**.

-Users can create short links by entering:
-- A **long URL**
+Users can:
+- Submit a long URL
+- Choose their own custom short code (e.g., "gh" for GitHub)
-- A **custom short code**
+- View a list of all short links

-All mappings are stored in a local `links.json` file, and displayed on the homepage.
+- Click to redirect

+All link data is saved to `links.json`.

+---

 ## 🚀 Features

-- No external frameworks (pure Node.js)
+- Built with **Express.js**
-- Users choose their own short code
+- Users provide **custom short codes**
-- Data saved in `links.json`
+- Stores data in `links.json` (JSON-based persistence)
-- HTML form for adding URLs
-- List of existing short links shown on the page
+- Form-based input and live link listing
-- Redirects using custom short codes
+- Redirects based on short code

+---

 ## ▶️ Getting Started